-Data protection from ransomware events with object-level immutability to prevent objects from accidental or malicious deletions and overwrites
+Data protection from ransomware events with object-level immutability to protect objects from accidental or malicious deletions and overwrites

 Amazon S3 is the trusted primary storage for millions of customers from all around the world.
 With 99.999999999% (11 9s) of data durability, customers can store and protect business-critical data for virtually any use case, including cloud-native applications, data lake analytics output, and media files.
 As with any data, it is best practice to have a backup and to put safeguards in place against malicious or accidental deletion.

 S3 Object Lock blocks permanent object deletion during a customer-defined retention period so that you can enforce retention policies as an added layer of data protection or for regulatory compliance.
-With S3 Object Lock, you can prevent object versions from being deleted (accidental or intentional), or overwritten using a write-once-read-many (WORM) model.
+With S3 Object Lock, S3 Versioning is automatically enabled, and these features work together to prevent locked object versions from being permanently deleted (accidental or intentional) or overwritten using a write-once-read-many (WORM) model.
 S3 Object Lock is the industry standard for object storage immutability for ransomware protection and is used in cloud storage, backup and data protection solutions by AWS Storage partners such as Veeam, Veritas, Rubrik, Cohesity, Commvault Clumio, and Druva.

 Data protection from ransomware events and accidental changes